Celebrating Graduating Seniors: Nevyn Brandel

 Photo by Clay Gambill

-Another way to communicate your support of female athletes and coaches is to wear clothing that celebrates female sports teams and female athletes.
+Another way to communicate your support of female athletes and coaches is to wear clothing that celebrates GRiT, female sports teams, and female athletes.
 There have been powerful examples in recent years of celebrities wearing the now famous “Everyone Watches Women’s Sports” t-shirts.
-The type of representation from coaches is important for female and male athletes to see.
-If you are the head coach of a girls’ team or a co-ed team, sweat the small stuff and set behavioral expectations and respond to negative behaviors and comments towards girls.
+That type of representation from coaches is important for female and male athletes to see.
+If you are a head coach, sweat the small stuff, set behavioral expectations, and respond to negative behaviors and comments towards girls and women.

 Male coaches also play an important role in promoting and creating space for female leadership.
-Intentionally recruit female coaches to be a part of your team if you are the head coach.
-Once they are a part of your team, mentor female coaches, give them space to learn, and to lead.
+Intentionally recruit female coaches to be a part of your team, if you are the head coach.
+Once they are a part of your team, mentor female coaches, and give them space to learn and to lead.
 Actively support and show respect for your female coaches in front of the team.
 Encourage female coaches to lead practices and help give them the tools to be successful.

 The final step in supporting female coaches is to know when to take a step back.
 As coaches, we are very passionate and love working with our student-athletes, regardless of gender.
 There are times when the best thing a male coach can do is to step back so others can take the lead.
 That doesn’t mean that male coaches need to be excluded, but it does mean that they need to step back and take a supportive role rather than a leadership role.
 Strong female leadership helps our girls and boys get a well-rounded picture of what a coach and athlete looks like.
 As a male coach, you can take a step back and support in other ways.